We're here to help!CALL TODAY: 954-568-3636

 The Law Offices of David I. Fuchs wants to offer our assistance through every step of your school bus accident claim in Fort Lauderdale.
 Our compassionate personal injury attorneys know the best ways to assist victims going through these tragedies, from hiring expert investigators to taking over insurance negotiations.
 It can be difficult to cope with your losses after a serious school bus accident.
 Major injuries, wrongful death, emotional scarring, and impacts on you and/or child’s future could leave you wondering where to go from here.
+Our attorneys have decades of experience helping victims of auto accidents.
 We may be able to help your family, too.
 Call (954) 568-3636 to find out during a free case evaluation.

 Common injuries in school bus accidents include broken bones, head and brain injuries, burns, cuts, and spinal cord injuries.
 These injuries can result in a lifetime of medical costs, significant pain and suffering, and even wrongful death.
 If your child recently suffered injuries of any kind in a school bus crash in Fort Lauderdale, contact us for a free case evaluation.
 The chances are high that your family could receive an insurance settlement or judgment award to cover your economic and non-economic damages.
 With our assistance, you can fight to maximize your recovery.

-Fort Lauderdale car accident lawyer David I. Fuchs has over 20 years of experience in successfully representing school bus accident victims, their families, and friends who have suffered a death in the family or sustained serious bodily injuries because of the negligence of the driver of a school bus or another party in Fort Lauderdale.
+Fort Lauderdale accident attorney David I. Fuchs has over 20 years of experience in successfully representing school bus accident victims, their families, and friends who have suffered a death in the family or sustained serious bodily injuries because of the negligence of the driver of a school bus or another party in Fort Lauderdale.

 Children are society’s future and getting them safely to and from their institutions of learning is a primary concern for parents and guardians across the country.
 Over 400,000 yellow school buses are responsible for transporting over 20 million students to and from school, field trips, and school-related activities.